Nature-based solutions: Benefits for people and the planet

 There is no longer any question, scientifically speaking, that the effects of climate change are increasing both the rate and extent of biodiversity loss, not just in Canada, but globally.
 When combined with human impacts, such as land conversion and unsustainable land use practices, we are truly facing a threat to our survival.

 In response, the Nature Conservancy of Canada (NCC) is increasingly focused on the role that nature-based solutions (NbS), sometimes referred to as nature-based climate solutions, can play in addressing these twin crises of climate change and biodiversity loss.
-In fact, it is estimated that natural climate solutions can provide more than a third of the solutions necessary for the world to meet the climate targets of the Paris Accord.
+In fact, it is estimated that natural climate solutions can provide more than a third of the solutions necessary for the world to meet the climate targets of the Paris Agreement.
 It’s therefore well worth our time to investigate all of the important solutions that nature offers.

 The International Union for Conservation of Nature defines NbS as: “actions to protect, sustainably manage and restore natural or modified ecosystems, that address societal challenges effectively and adaptively, simultaneously providing human well-being and biodiversity benefits.”